 Since anxiety and stress are guilty of half of the sleeping disorders, it will certainly do you good if you decorate your house with various plants which have calming effects.

 According to studies, spending time in nature is the best cure for stress and anxiety, but since we are living such a fast-paced life and we can’t afford to go to nature very often, then why not bring nature to us.

-Polluted air, molds, bad odor are a few things that affect our breathing, causing insomnia and sleeping disorders.
+Polluted air, molds, and bad odor are a few things that affect our breathing, causing insomnia and sleeping disorders.
 According to a study conducted by NASA, these could be easily solved just by decorating your home with a few plants which can purify the air.

 Due to their purifying and calming effects, these are the 12 bedroom plants that will help you sleep better:

 Jasmine is an exotic, gentle plant that has many calming effects.
 According to a study having jasmine in your home will be helpful in reducing anxiety, thus improving the quality of sleep.
 And not to mention, jasmine plant care is easy and will enrich the appearance of your room.
 It’ll attract a lot of attention with its ivory or pink blossoms.

 Research has also shown that such quality sleeping will increase your readiness and you’ll make the most of your day.

 All of us are familiar with the smell of lavender.
 Lavender is also famous for its calming and relaxing effects which can induce sleep and reduce anxiety and nervousness.
 Research has confirmed that the smell of lavender slows down the heart rate, lowers blood pressure, and reduces stress.

 Another study has shown how lavender scent calmed down crying babies, and at the same time reduced the level of stress in the child and the mother as well.
 Isn’t this great news for all new mothers?